aseprite/api/api/plugin.md

 * `id`: ID to identify this new menu group in [`Plugin:newCommand{ ..., group=id, ... }`](#pluginnewcommand)
-  calls to add several command/menu items as elements of this group submenu.
+  calls to add several commands/menu items as elements of this group submenu.
-* `group`: In which existent group we should add this new menu item.
+* `group`: Specifies the existing group to which this new menu item should be added.
-  Existent app groups are defined in the
+  Existing app groups are defined in the
   [`gui.xml` file](https://github.com/aseprite/aseprite/blob/main/data/gui.xml)
   inside the `<menus>` element.